ChilliCream/hotchocolate-docs/docs/instrumentation.md

 ## Examples

-We have created a little example project that demonstartes how you can delegate _Hot Chocolate_ events to the ASP.Net core logger API.
+We have created a little example project that demonstrates how you can delegate _Hot Chocolate_ events to the ASP.Net core logger API.

 [ASP.net ILogger Example](https://github.com/ChilliCream/hotchocolate-examples/tree/master/Instrumentation)

-We also have an implementation that we use in-production and builds upon Microsoft\`s ETW.
-This is more complex since there is a lot of `unsafe` code parts.
+We also have an implementation that we use in production that builds upon Microsoft\`s ETW.
+This is a more complex example since there is a lot of `unsafe` code.

 [ETW Example](https://github.com/ChilliCream/thor-client/tree/master/src/Clients/HotChocolate)